michiakig/lexluthor/README.md

-lexluthor is a library for building lexical analyzers, written in Standard ML and primarily designed to explore how lexer generators work "from the ground up", i.e. without using any existing tools (such as lex or ML-Lex) or any existing regular expression libraries (such as the one provided with SML/NJ).
+lexluthor is a library for building lexical analyzers, written in Standard ML and primarily designed to explore how lexer generators work "from the ground up", i.e. without using any existing tools (such as ML-Lex) or any existing regular expression matching engines (such as the one provided with SML/NJ).

 ## a library, not a lexer generator

-Specifically, there is no front-end parser for regular expressions (tokens must be described using an AST datatype) and no code generator.
-Instead, regular expressions are translated to NFAs and then to DFAs in memory.
-This greatly reduces the complexity of the code, but makes it pretty unwieldy to actually use.
+A front-end is not included, so there's no parser for regular expressions, although the one from SML/NJ's library can be used.
+Furthermore there is no code generation: regular expressions are translated to NFAs and then to DFAs in memory at start up.
+This greatly reduces the complexity of the code, but makes it inappropriate for real world use.

 ## current status